 Transporting food from an off-site kitchen means running the risk that the food will not transport successfully…foods may spill, topple over, or get mushed.
 It’s also possible that certain foods could be overcooked in effort to keep them warm through transportation.
 Or, they aren’t kept warm enough, and they get cold by the time they’re being served to your guests.
 Either way, ew.

-“It seems something always gets forgotten on a catering - a salad dressing, side sauce or salad topping.
-If time permits, a mad rush is made back to the kitchen/restaurant to grab the missing item or they simply go without and hope the client doesn’t notice.” – Roman C. (Wedgewood Weddings Fresno Managing Partner & Regional Director)
+“Back when off-site catering was my bread and butter, it didn't matter how organized we were, something is always forgotten on a catering drive - a salad dressing, side sauce, or garnishes if we're lucky, the signature entree if thing go really wrong!
+When time permits, a mad rush is made back to the kitchen/restaurant to grab the missing item or they simply go without and hope the client doesn’t notice.”

 An on-site kitchen sounds nice, but…